Hellbovine

 Well-Known Member

 This guide explains how to pause Windows Update for any amount of time, and prevent the operating system from performing other related automatic updating without consent.
-The benefit of this guide is that it does not disable tasks/services or uninstall components, both of which break various parts of the operating system, instead it safely and cleanly modifies settings the same way Microsoft would do it.
-This guide was tested on Windows 10 Home (21H2), but should work on other similar setups too.
+The benefit of this guide's approach, is that it does not break anything and is a safe and official method, how Microsoft intended it to be tweaked.
+This guide was tested on Windows 10 Home (21H2), but should work on other similar setups.

 WINDOWS UPDATE